Sarbanes–Oxley Act: Sarbanes–Oxley Section 404: Assessment of internal control

 SOX 404 compliance costs represent a tax on inefficiency, encouraging companies to centralize and automate their financial reporting systems.
 This is apparent in the comparative costs of companies with decentralized operations and systems, versus those with centralized, more efficient systems.
 For example, the 2007 Financial Executives International (FEI) survey indicated average compliance costs for decentralized companies were $1.9 million, while centralized company costs were $1.3 million.
 Costs of evaluating manual control procedures are dramatically reduced through automation.

+Corporate Implementation of Sarbanes Oxley (SOX) Compliance

+The Committee of Sponsoring Organizations (COSO) Report, as the framework became known, was the first-ever attempt in corporate America to establish a universal definition of Internal Controls, along with proposed guidelines for governance, independence and quality assurance.
+The initial implementation of a SOX compliance project is complex and burdensome on public companies planning to list or maintaining its listing.
+Full compliance requires an integrated enterprise-wide initiative.
+The success of the compliance project requires a triangulation of the resources of three executives, the CEO, CFO, and CIO and is usually facilitated by the project management office (PMO).
+The success of the compliance project depends on the proper “mapping” of information systems controls CoBIT (Control Objectives of Information and Its related Technology) to existing and new financial and operational controls as defined by the COSO Report.